What is Non-Linear Regression?

 Logistic Regression Example

-We can use Non-linear regression models in the Analyze phase of DMAIC.
-For example, American Cancer Institute wants to predict the chances of throat cancer based on the smoker’s average cigarette consumption per day.
+We can use Non-linear regression models in the analysis phase of DMAIC.
+For example, the American Cancer Institute wants to predict the chances of throat cancer based on the smoker’s average cigarette consumption per day.
 From the below random data, 0 indicates no cancer, and 1 indicates throat cancer.

-From the above data logistic regression helps to assess what level of cigarette consumption leads to throat cancer.
-Moreover, from the above graph, one can say if the number of cigarette consumption is more than 8 it leads to throat cancer, and if cigarette consumption is below 8 no cancer.
-Hence logistic regression is the best method for complex problems.
+From the above data, logistic regression helps to assess what level of cigarette consumption leads to throat cancer.
+Moreover, from the above graph, one can say if the number of cigarette consumption is more than eight, it leads to throat cancer, and if cigarette consumption is below eight, there is no cancer.
+Hence, logistic regression is the best method for complex problems.

 Certainly, we have to use statistical tools (like R and Minitab) to model the logistic regression.